Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Traversing the String

 As an immediate consequence, we can combine node-pointer support with character pointers.

 \begin{corollary} Consider a weighted (RL)SLG $\G$ that produces a string $T$ of weight $\weight{T}\le 2^{\Oh(w)}$, where $w$ is the machine word size.
 Suppose that $\child_A$ queries can be answered in $\tc$ time for every $A\in \Var_\G$.
-Then, in $\Oh(|\G|)$ time, we can build an $\Oh(|\G|\log |\G|)$-bit data structure that supports character pointers with $\Oh(\tc)$-time traversal and $\Oh(\tc\cdot(1+h_{p.\pos}))$-time construction, where $h_{p.\pos}$ is the length of the path from the root of $\Parse_\G$ to the leaf representing $T[p.\pos]$ \end{corollary} \begin{proof} If $\G$ contains a production with an empty right-hand side, we remove it by deleting all occurrences of that variable (iterating over variables in topological order).
+Then, in $\Oh(|\G|)$ time, we can build an $\Oh(|\G|\log |\G|)$-bit data structure that supports character pointers with $\Oh(\tc)$-time traversal and $\Oh(\tc\cdot(1+h_{p.\pos}))$-time construction, where $h_{p.\pos}$ is the length of the path from the root of $\Parse_\G$ to the leaf representing $T[p.\pos]$. \end{corollary} \begin{proof} If $\G$ contains a production with an empty right-hand side, we remove it by deleting all occurrences of that variable (iterating over variables in topological order).
 This preserves the generated string, does not increase the grammar size, and can be done in $\Oh(|\G|)$ time; moreover it can only decrease the height.
 Observe that \(\child\)-queries never return empty symbols, so this preprocessing does not affect the oracle outputs.

 If $\G$ contains a unary production $A\to B$, we dissolve it by replacing all occurrences of $A$ with $B$, iterating over variables in topological order.
 This preserves the generated string, does not increase the grammar size, and can be done in $\Oh(|\G|)$ time; moreover, the lengths of node-to-root paths can only decrease.
-We keep the original \(\child\)-query oracle and post-process its outputs: if a query returns a dissolved symbol, we immediately replace it by the right-hand side it was replaced with.
-This adds only constant overhead and preserves the \(\Oh(\tc)\)-time bound.
+During this process, we compute for every dissolved symbol \(A\) its final representative \(\mu(A)\), obtained by following unary rules until the first symbol that is not dissolved; for all remaining symbols \(A\), we set \(\mu(A)\coloneqq A\).
+We keep the original \(\child\)-query oracle and post-process its outputs: if a query returns a node \((B,b)\), we return \((\mu(B),b)\) instead.
+Since \(\mu(B)\) is retrieved by a table lookup, this adds only constant overhead and preserves the \(\Oh(\tc)\)-time bound.

-We may therefore assume $|\rhs(A)|$ for all $A\in\Var_\G$.
+We may therefore assume $|\rhs(A)|\ge 2$ for all $A\in\Var_\G$.
 The claim now follows by combining \cref{lemma:char_pointers_in_tn,lemma:node_pointers_in_tc}. \end{proof}

 Combining \cref{cor:char_ptrs_from_child} with the results of \cref{sec:ub,sec:structured}, we get the desired guarantees for character pointers; this result generalizes \cref{lem:ra_simple}.

 \begin{corollary} Let \(\G\) be a weighted RLSLG that produces a string \(T\) of weight~$\weight{T} \le 2^{\Oh(w)}$, where $w$ is the machine word size.
 Given $\G$ and a real parameter $\tau > 1$, in \(\Oh(|\G|\tau)\) time we can build an \(\Oh(|\G|\tau\log \weight{T})\)-bit data structure that implements character pointers with constant-time traversal and construction time